helm/charts/stable/lamp/README.md

 As of Nov 13, 2020, charts in this repo will no longer be updated.
 For more information, see the Helm Charts [Deprecation and Archive Notice](https://github.com/helm/charts#%EF%B8%8F-deprecation-and-archive-notice), and [Update](https://helm.sh/blog/charts-repo-deprecation/).

+This chart continuous to be maintained at [https://github.com/lead4good/lamp-helm-repository](https://github.com/lead4good/lamp-helm-repository).

 # LAMP

 Ever wanted to deploy a [LAMP Stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) on Kubernetes?